What a YEAR. Let’s reflect shall we?

 All smiles except for when I was sweating out of my clothing in the 100+ degree heat every day and lack of AC.
 BUT mostly smiles.

-August: I started my next semester of grad school and was offered a faculty position at CSULA in the kinesiology department teaching basic nutrition of weight loss.
+August: I started my next semester of grad school and was offered a part -time faculty position at CSULA in the kinesiology department teaching basic nutrition.
 (Still in shock) I was scared that I wouldn’t be able to teach well and that my students wouldn’t like me and I was terrified of my next classes.
 I also had some nice family time squished in there before Kate left for Tulane- her freshman year!

 September: I keep chugging along with school, went to train for being an advisor for my YMCA’s Youth and Government Program, started coaching my 2 teams of 5 year old boys with my dad in AYSO soccer, and somehow got sleep.